cncoulter/cncoulter.github.io/_posts/2021-07-10-ICT-Accessibility-and-Organizational-Management.md

 If you walk away from this post with just one idea about managing accessibility, it should be this: accessibility should be an ongoing program, proactive and built-in from the start.

 You may have heard professionals talk about "shifting left" when dealing with accessibility.
-This is what they mean: you should integrate accessibility from the beginning and throughout an entire project, rather than treating it as a final or optional step."
+This is what they mean: you should integrate accessibility from the beginning and throughout an entire project, rather than treating it as a final or optional step.

 ### Recommendations from the W3C's Web Accessibility Initiative